Clarinda

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Clarinda has 33 active public transport stops, all of which are bus stops.
-These stops are served by eight different routes that collectively facilitate 1,218 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents typically located approximately 233 meters from the nearest transport stop.
-As a predominantly residential area, most Clarinda residents commute outward.
+These stops are served by eight different routes that together facilitate 1,218 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically living 233 meters from the nearest stop.
+Most Clarinda residents commute outward daily.
 Car remains the dominant mode of transportation, used by 87% of residents, while train usage stands at 7%.
 On average, there are 1.4 vehicles per dwelling in the area.

-According to the 2021 Census, a high proportion of residents, specifically 25.6%, work from home, which may be partially attributed to COVID-19 conditions.
-The service frequency across all routes averages 174 trips per day, equating to approximately 36 weekly trips per individual stop.
+According to the 2021 Census, a high 25.6% of Clarinda residents work from home, which may be influenced by COVID-19 conditions.
+Across all routes, an average of 174 trips are made daily, equating to approximately 36 weekly trips per individual stop.

 Frequently Asked Questions - Transport